 The management compensation structure that we have agreed to with our manager may cause our manager to invest in high risk investments.
 Our manager is entitled to a base management fee, which is based on the equity of our operating partnership.
 The amount of the base management fee does not depend on the performance of the services provided by our manager or the types of assets it selects for our investment, but the value of our operating partnership's equity will be affected by the performance of these assets.
 Our manager is also entitled to receive incentive compensation based in part upon our achievement of targeted levels of funds from operations.
-In evaluating investments and other management strategies, the opportunity to earn incentive compensation based on funds from operations may lead our manager to place undue emphasis on the maximization of funds from operations at the expense of other criteria, such as preservation of capital, in order to achieve higher incentive compensation.
-Investments with higher yield potential are generally riskier or more speculative.
-This could result in increased risk to the value of our invested portfolio.
+In evaluating investments and other management strategies, the opportunity to earn incentive compensation based on funds from operations may lead our manager to place undue emphasis on the maximization of funds from operations at the expense of other criteria, such as preservation of capital, in order to achieve to the value of our invested portfolio.